A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 Brown water thunders over the steep drop of the Elephant Waterfalls in Da Lat, Central Vietnam

-The weather forecast for the afternoon and evening was dire and we had no wish to ride our scooter back in a storm so we didn’t stay for coffees.
+The weather forecast for the afternoon and evening was dire - thundershowers and torrential rain were predicted across the region.
+We had no wish to ride our scooter back in a storm so we didn’t stay for coffees.
 We jumped on our bike and headed back along the road to Da Lat.

 The Roller Coaster and the Datanla Falls

 We had not originally planned on doing Da Lat’s famous alpine roller coaster and Datanla waterfalls that day.
-The forecast had said rain would be coming in the early afternoon and continuing all afternoon.
-However, as we were approaching Da Lat town again, the skies were still clear and the sun was still out.
-On the horizon we could see a few dark clouds but it didn’t look like it was about to rain.
+The forecast had said rain would be coming in the after lunch and continuing all afternoon.
+However, as we were approaching Dalat town again, the skies were still clear and the sun was still out.
+On the horizon we could see a few dark clouds but it didn’t look like it was about to rain just yet.

-The falls and roller-coaster are only a 15 minute or so drive from downtown Da Lat, and we didn’t really want to rent a scooter for another day or pay for a Grab taxi tomorrow, when we could do it all today.
-So we gambled with the weather, drove through Da Lat and headed for the Datanla Alpine Coaster.
+The falls and roller-coaster are only a 15 minute or so drive from downtown Dalat, and we didn’t really want to rent a scooter for another day or pay for a Grab taxi, when we could do it all in one go that day.
+So we gambled with the weather, drove straight through Da Lat and headed for the Datanla Alpine Coaster

-We knew we wanted the newer roller coaster; number three as it offers the longest ride to the falls.
+We knew we wanted the newer roller coaster - coaster number three as it offers the longest ride to the falls.
 Route one is a much shorter ride (and doesn’t go to Datanla Falls) and it looks like route two is not currently running.
 Route three costs 250,000 VND (£7.75 or $9.75) each for tickets down the alpine coaster and then back up from the waterfall.

 At this point we should probably explain, to those who didn’t play Roller Coaster Tycoon, what an alpine coaster is: You sit in a little car, attached to metal rails underneath, that rolls and careens down a track that resembles a bobsleigh run.
 It is very, very fun.
-The Da Lat coaster has the added pressure / thrill of making you responsible for your own braking. levers left and right will apply or remove the brakes and throughout the ride there are signs advising you to brake or accelerate through various sections.
+The Dalat coaster has the added pressure / thrill of making you responsible for your own braking.
+Levers on the left and right will apply or remove the brakes, throughout the ride there are signs advising you to brake or accelerate through various sections.

 John sits on a Yellow sled/coaster carriage as it careens down the hill at Da Lat's Alpine Coaster run.